Marketing’s cookie jar is almost empty! Here’s why:

 - At the same time, regional data privacy laws are getting tougher.

 To rub salt into the wound, consumers don’t just want personalization, they demand it!
-In fact, 90% of US consumers find marketing personalization very or somewhat appealing according to Statista.
+In fact, Statista reports that 90% of US consumers find marketing personalization very or somewhat appealing.
 Personalization is here to stay.

 You’ll agree with me, third party cookies are a staple in a marketer’s arsenal and have been for decades.
 80% of marketers reportedly depend on data from third-party cookies.
 Click To Tweet